Map your way to exciting and meaningful work

 Take all of the following Mandatory Courses:

-Students must complete a minimum of 12 credits in this program at Fanshawe College to meet the Program Residency requirement and graduate from this program
+Students Must Complete a Minimum of 11 credits in this program at Fanshawe College to meet the Program Residency requirement and graduate from this program

 A Two- or Three-Year College Diploma, or a Degree

-Acceptable combination of related work experience and post-secondary education as judged by the College to be equivalent to the above*
+Professional background and experience judged by the College to be equivalent to the above

 English Language Requirements